SORMAS-Foundation/SORMAS-Project/SERVER_SETUP.md

 ### Java 8

+**Please note:** Because of a bug in the current Payara version, deployment will fail with a Java version above 8u202!

-* Download and install the latest Java 8 **JDK** (not JRE) for your operating system.
+* Download and install the Java 8u202 **JDK** (not JRE) for your operating system.
 We suggest to use Zulu OpenJDK: https://www.azul.com/downloads/zulu/
   * **Linux**: https://docs.azul.com/zulu/zuludocs/#ZuluUserGuide/PrepareZuluPlatform/AttachAPTRepositoryUbuntuOrDebianSys.htm

 		sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 0xB1998361219BD9C9